bipul2002star/Workplace-of-the-future/README.md

 video calls and screen sharing options.*

-Several channels can be created like- *finance, marketing, IT, Operations,Human Resource(HR) etc* Bots can also be added or created such as -*Statbot - server stats bot; Zita - reaction role bot; Apollo- scheduling bot; Helper GG - ticketing bot;Poll bot advanced-*
+Several channels can be created like- *finance, marketing, IT, Operations,Human Resource(HR) etc* Bots can also be added or created such as -*Statbot - server stats bot; Zita - reaction role bot; Apollo- scheduling bot; Helper GG - ticketing bot;Poll bot advanced*

 **Incentive and Reward System and scratch card system**